We measured our carbon footprint for the first time – and saw how many things we are already doing right

 We learnt that what sets us apart is our ability to combine deep social impact with meaningful climate action - proving that it’s possible to run a purpose-driven, commercially viable social enterprise that cares equally for people and the planet.

 Our work also has a ripple effect.
 Through our markets, social media, and public-facing messaging, we raise awareness of the links between food, farming, climate change, and displacement.
-We show our customers and community that everyday choices - like choosing organic bread or cutting food waste - can support a fairer, greener future.
+We show our customers and community that small everyday choices – like choosing organic bread or cutting food waste – can make a big difference.